Jami Floyd: Media career

 Floyd's first television broadcasting job was as a reporter and legal analyst for KPIX Radio and TV in San Francisco.
 She spent time in Los Angeles covering the murder trial of O. J. Simpson and the nationwide response to his acquittal.
 In 1995, she briefly joined CBS News as a legal analyst before moving to New York City to help launch the cable outlet Court TV as an anchor and correspondent.

 In 1997, she joined ABC News, where she worked as a news correspondent for World News Tonight with Peter Jennings.
 She has also reported for Good Morning America and Nightline and has both co-anchored Early Morning News Now with Anderson Cooper and led the Consumer Unit for 20/20.
 Beginning in 1999, she led the Law and Justice Unit with Terry Moran and John Miller.

 On September 11, 2001, Floyd was dispatched by ABC News to cover the terrorist attacks.
 Reflecting on her reporting in the days and weeks that followed for the 9/11 Tribute Center, Floyd later said, "As a journalist you make your decision.
 You are going to fulfill your obligation to your viewers, readers, listeners...
 You cannot have a democracy without journalism."

-In February 2005, Floyd returned to Court TV (now truTV) to launch her own series, Jami Floyd: Best Defense, on which guests offered their spin on legal and political stories as well as coverage of major trials.
+In February 2005, Floyd returned to Court TV to launch her own series, Jami Floyd: Best Defense, on which guests offered their spin on legal and political stories as well as coverage of major trials.

-In April 2005, Floyd caused a stir with comments she made to the LA Times about then-Court TV colleague Nancy Grace.
-Floyd expressed a concern in the LA Times that Grace presented a televised "rush to judgment" when she said, "I rarely agree with what comes out of her mouth, but it's hard not to like the person."
-Floyd, who returned to Court TV's midday programming in 2005 after nearly a decade at ABC News, went on to say, "We have a lot of guests who come on and mimic Nancy."
-In September 2005, Floyd elaborated on her comments about Grace in Elle, saying: "Nancy's appeal is not unlike Oprah's.
-Nancy is Everywoman, someone you could see at a mall, on the bus.
-She's not an elitist from Harvard.
-She is what any woman could become."
+In April 2005, Floyd discussed her then-Court TV colleague Nancy Grace with the Los Angeles Times.
+Floyd said she disagreed with some of Grace's on-air commentary but found her personally likable.
+She also expressed concern about what she viewed as Grace's tendency toward a "rush to judgment" and said that other guests frequently imitated Grace's style.
+In September 2005, Floyd discussed Grace again in Elle, comparing her appeal to that of Oprah Winfrey and describing Grace as an "Everywoman" figure.

 In 2008, Floyd began appearing on Fox News in the early days of the Obama Administration, most often on Bill O'Reilly's prime time program, The O'Reilly Factor.
 In August 2009, a segment she appeared on went viral when she sparred with O'Reilly over the CIA interrogation of terror suspects after 9/11.

 In 2010, when Court TV folded, she joined MSNBC as a legal and political analyst.

 In 2012 she hosted TED Talks in NYC on NYC Media.
 In 2013 she joined the newly launching Al Jazeera America based in New York City.
 She left the network to host All Things Considered on WNYC, based in New York City.